ionide/ionide-vscode-fsharp/CONTRIBUTING.md

 Note: Step 1 starts a new "Watch" task that rebuilds Ionide in the background while you're making source code changes.
 You should wait for this to finish before opening the Extension Host.

-If you're curious what's going on, you can view the log output for this task by running `Tasks: Show Running Tasks` from the command palete.
+If you're curious what's going on, you can view the log output for this task by running `Tasks: Show Running Tasks` from the command palette.

 ### Working with FSAC